 At the King John, the traditional blends seamlessly with the modern - neutral walls are brought to life with historical maps and work by local artists, Bang & Olufsen phones sit on antique tables alongside flatscreen Sony TVs.

-Despite being above the main bar, The King Room was a haven of calm during our stay - certainly monarch friendly.
+Despite being above the main bar, The Indulgent was a haven of calm during our stay - certainly monarch friendly.
 And how could it not be, after an indulgent Bramley-scented dip in the freestanding tub, a deep slumber in the enormous super-kingsize bed, and a leisurely morning roused by fresh coffee and the drenching rainfall shower?
 The outlook is limited, but the ivy-draped bay window adds yet more stately charm.

-Also on this floor are a handful of Double and Superior rooms (numbers 2-5).
+Also on this floor are a handful of The Feature rooms (numbers 2, 4 and 5).
 Original sash windows, crisp white bedding and homemade shortbreads ensure each one is as welcoming as the next.

-Across the pebble drive, the converted coach house holds Luxury Rooms 6 and 8.
+Across the pebble drive, the converted coach house holds rooms 6 and 8.
 A study in contrasts, the former is an airy double-height room while the latter is a quirky attic space with semi-open bathroom (taller guests beware, the beams are rather low).
-Ground-floor Double Room 7 is also in the coach house; less private than some other rooms, it’s handy for those wanting to avoid the stairs during their stay.
+Ground-floor room The Classic (number 7) is also in the coach house; less private than some other rooms, it’s handy for those wanting to avoid the stairs during their stay.